ProvableHQ/leo/documentation/guides/program_upgradability.md

 ## The Rules: What You Can and Cannot Change

-The protocol enforces strict rules to ensure that upgrades don't break dependent applications or corrupt existing state.
+The protocol enforces strict rules to ensure that upgrades do not break dependent applications or corrupt existing state.

 An upgrade **can**: